Terror-1/operating-system/README.md

 Operating Systems (CSEN 602), spring 2022

 ### Theme
-The theme of the project, is to understand the concepts of an Operating System  by building a processor and then to experiment with it to see how the OS manages resources and processes.
-In this project, you are building simulation of an operating system.
+The theme of the project, is to understand the concepts of the Operating System  by building a processor and then experiment it to see how the OS manages resources and processes.

 ### Overview
-This project is divided to section , First section is to build an interpreter to translate a text file and call the scheduler to schedule the programs in the text file to the  >>>> CPU
+This project is divided to section , First section is to build an interpreter to translate a text file and call the scheduler to schedule the programs in the text file to the  >>>> CPU . second section to implement the memory that stores processes' data .

 ### Objectives
 - understand the concept of OS